Draw bench

 A draw bench is a machine used to do cold work on a metal, such as changing the shape of the metal without applying heat and applying only pressure.

+Wire drawind by hand

+The process can be done by hand with a drawplate and draw tongs.
+Beeswax or oil is used as a lubricant.

 Machine construction

 It consists of a chain drive, driven by a motor and a set of gears.
 The other end of the machine consists of a die mounted on a thick steel plate.
 The workpiece is inserted through the die and clamped on a trolley which then is hooked onto the chain for pulling across.

 Die

 The die is usually made of tungsten carbide with a steel housing.
 The die can be made to any desired shape (round, square, rectangular, triangular, half round, L-shaped, oval etc.).